cash only businesses

 No Monthly Fees: Unlike businesses that accept electronic payments, cash-only businesses do not incur monthly fees from credit card processing companies or payment gateways.
 This can result in significant cost savings, especially for small businesses with limited budgets.

-Cons of operating a cash-only business
+Cons of operating a cash only businesses:

 Safety Concerns: Dealing with large amounts of cash can pose a safety risk.
 Cash-only businesses may become targets for theft or robberies, and proper security measures must be in place to safeguard the cash on-site and during transportation.